opensussex/git_work_flows/README.md

 # Collection of Example Git Work Flow Diagrams

-This will be a continud list of git workflows
+This will be a continued list of git workflows using gitgraph.js

 Just do a